-UW Sustainable Management student Jessie Johnson has found her niche.
+UW Sustainable Management grad Jessie Johnson has found her niche.

 “I never saw myself working in the pulp and paper industry and now I can’t imagine leaving it,” Jessie says.

 In December 2016, Jessie applied to Georgia-Pacific for a position in the company’s Environmental Entry Level Professional Program (ELP).
 It’s a competitive program that receives applicants from all over the country.
 With her UW Sustainable Management master’s degree in progress and three years of experience at the Georgia-Pacific labs in Neenah, Wis., Jessie landed an environmental associate position on the ELP team.

 “My master’s degree helped me secure my new role at Georgia-Pacific,” says Jessie.
 “The emphasis on environmental policy and sustainable management set me apart from the other candidates.”

 Georgia-Pacific is one of the world’s leading makers of tissue, pulp, paper, and packaging, with 30,000 employees in 200 locations.
 The ELP program prepares participants for a career in the environmental field through an in-depth, year-long orientation, which starts with a three-month training at the company’s headquarters in Atlanta.

 From there, members of ELP spend a year at paper mills or lumber plants across the country, where they gain exposure to the company’s philosophy and commitment to sustainability.

 For Jessie, who is from Oshkosh, Wis., the move to Atlanta was a huge change.
 She and her ELP colleagues stayed in corporate housing and explored the city on the weekends.

 “It was great.
 I really got to know Atlanta and see the beauty of living in a big city.”